expangine/expangine-vue/README.md

 ## expangine

 Expangine is a visual programming framework that allows you to create programs.
 You design the structure of your data, some test data to work on, and finally a program which processes that data.
-Expangine is **fully** customizable, so you can add your own data types and operations.
+Expangine is **fully** customizable, so you can add your own data types, operations, and expressions.

 The predefined expangine types:
 - `Any` (user can select which type & value they want)